Permits approved for Electric Forest camping

-GRANT TWP. — The township board has approved special use permits for seven temporary campgrounds during the Electric Forest Music Festival scheduled for June 23-28.
+GRANT TWP. - The township board has approved special use permits for seven temporary campgrounds during the Electric Forest Music Festival which will be held June 23-28.

-At its meeting Tuesday, Feb.
-4, the board approved a recommendation for the special use permits by the township planning commission which had a public hearing on the issue at its Jan.
-27 meeting.
+At its meeting last Tuesday (February 4), the board approved a recommendation for the special use permits by the township planning commission which held a public hearing on the issue at its January 27 meeting.

 Rachael Novak of Rose and Novak Attorneys in Montague presented the special use permit requests to the planners in January.
 The owners of the leased campground properties are: Delores Price, Kent and Theresa Briggs, Brian Vannett and Amy Sweeney et al, Howard and Lucille Goerbig Family Trust, Richaert Real Estate, Gordon McLouth and Electric Forest.